htet-oo/Template_Project/README.md

-# Comida Restaurant Website
+# Comida — Responsive Restaurant Website

-A responsive restaurant website built with HTML, CSS, and JavaScript.
+A responsive restaurant website developed using HTML, CSS, and JavaScript.

+## Overview

+Comida is a multi-page restaurant website designed to provide a simple and user-friendly experience for customers.

+The website supports desktop, tablet, and mobile screen sizes and includes restaurant information, menu browsing, branch information, and a contact page.

 ## Features

-- Responsive desktop, tablet, and mobile layouts
+- Responsive design for desktop, tablet, and mobile
+- Responsive navigation menu
-- Restaurant home page
+- Restaurant menu browsing
-- About Us page
+- Menu detail page
+- Image sliders
-- Menu and menu details
+- Menu category navigation
-- Branch information
+- Restaurant branch information
 - Contact page
+- Interactive UI components

+## Pages

-- Mobile navigation menu
+- Home
-- Slick sliders and image carousels
+- About Us
+- Our Menu
-- Menu category tabs
+- Menu Details
-- Custom fonts and responsive styling
+- Our Branches
+- Contact Us

 ## Technologies